 ACABADOS

-Finishing touches, i.e. the final work carried out on a building site.
-They include all the elements that give a building or room its final appearance (paint, coatings, tiles, decorative details, etc.).
-In Spain, as elsewhere, the choice of finishes has a major influence on the budget for the work.
+The finishes, that is to say the last works carried out on a construction site.
+They include all the elements that give the final appearance to a building or a room (paints, coatings, tiles, decorative details, etc.).
+In Spain as elsewhere, the choice of finishes greatly influences the budget of the works.

 ADHESIVOS

-All substances used to glue or bond two surfaces together.
-The choice of appropriate adhesives depends on the type of material, the intended use (indoor/outdoor) and climatic conditions.
+All substances used to glue or bind two surfaces together.
+The choice of appropriate adhesives depends on the type of material, the intended use (interior/exterior) but also the climatic conditions.

 AISLAMIENTO ACÚSTICO

-Acoustic insulation is designed to improve sound comfort inside buildings, whether residential or non-residential.
-Particular care should be taken with this insulation if you're investing in a densely populated area or in a city center, near restaurants, bars and lively places.
+This refers to acoustic insulation, which aims to improve sound comfort inside buildings, whether residential or not.
+Particular attention should be paid to this insulation if you are investing in a densely populated area or in the city center, near restaurants, bars, and lively places.
 Spaniards have a reputation for being a bit noisy.
-But it's this joie de vivre that we love.
+Our team won't deny it...
+But it's this zest for life that we love.

 AISLAMIENTO TÉRMICO

 Thermal insulation.
-Thermal insulation is an essential part of the project.
-The aim is to prevent heat transfer between inside and outside.
-There are several insulation techniques available, and opting for the right one will reduce heating and air-conditioning requirements.
+It is essential in carrying out the work.
+The goal is to prevent heat transfer between the interior and exterior.
+There are several insulation techniques, and choosing the right one can reduce the need for heating and air conditioning.
 In a country like Spain, this is essential to reduce the energy consumption of homes.
-To find out more, read our article: "Energy renovation in Spain, the complete guide".
+To delve deeper into this topic, check out our article: "Energy renovation in Spain, the complete guide".

 ALBAÑIL